mfkiwl/rk-open-docs/Dept3/Linux/Socs/RK3399PRO/RK3399Pro_Linux_SDK_Release/Rockchip_RK3399Pro_Linux_SDK_Release_V1.4.0_20201010_EN.md

 RELEASE=stretch TARGET=desktop ARCH=arm64 ./mk-base-debian.sh
 ```

-After compiling, linaro-stretch-alip-xxxxx-1.tar.gz (xxxxx is generated timestampwill be generated in debian/ directory.)
+After compiling, linaro-stretch-alip-xxxxx-1.tar.gz (xxxxx is generated timestamp will be generated in debian/ directory.)

 FAQ:
 If you encounter the following problem during above compiling:

 ```
 noexec or nodev issue /usr/share/debootstrap/functions: line 1450:
-..../rootfs/ubuntu-build-service/stretch-desktop-armhf/chroot/test-dev-null: Permission denied E: Cannot install into target '/home/foxluo/work3/rockchip/rk_linux/rk3399_linux/rootfs/ubuntu-build-service/stretch-desktop-armhf/chroot' mounted with noexec or nodev
+..../rootfs/ubuntu-build-service/stretch-desktop-armhf/chroot/test-dev-null: Permission denied E: Cannot install into target ... mounted with noexec or nodev
 ```

 Solution：

 ```
-mount -o remount,exec,dev xxx  (xxx is the mount place), then rebuild it.
+mount -o remount,exec,dev xxx
+(xxx is the project directory path, then rebuild)
 ```

 In addition, if there are other compilation issues, please check firstly that the compiler system is not ext2/ext4.

-- Building Base Debian need to access to foreign websites, but it often fail to download in domestic networks.
+- Building Base Debian need to access to foreign websites, it often fail to download in domestic networks.

 Debian 9 uses live build, it can be configured like below to change the image source to domestic